 Surgical mesh devices used to treat pelvic organ prolapse (POP) and stress urinary incontinence (SUI) may have more serious risks than previously reported.
 Many women are reporting side effects and complications associated with the surgical mesh devices to the U.S. Food and Drug Administration (FDA).
-If you are suffering from injuries related to a defective transvaginal sling, a vaginal mesh attorney may be able to help you pursue compensation for damages.
+If you are suffering from injuries related to a defective transvaginal sling, a Tampa medical malpractice attorney may be able to help you pursue compensation for damages.

 Transvaginal Mesh as a Treatment for Pelvic Organ Prolapse (POP) and Stress Urinary Incontinence (SUI)